Proverbs, maxims and sayings are often used by the Burmese people to illustrate the point, to make eloquent speeches, and to engage in

 Kyan2 Sit Tha3) of Bagan.
 His former lover Thanbula

-met before he was a king one day arrived his Palace with a son he did not know existed.
+met before he was a king one day arrived at his Palace gate with a son he did not know he had.
 By that time, the king had already

 appointed one of his grandsons Alaungsithu

 (အလောင်းစည်သူ | A-loun3 Si2 Thu2) as heir to the throne.

 The son Yazakumar (ရာဇကုမာရ် | Ya2 Za1 Ku2 Ma2)